 |Min CFD||Lot size||Available

 Why trade Uber stock with IG?

 Speculate on Uber

 Buy or sell based on your prediction of Uber’s market cap

-You can trade Uber’s IPO in two ways:
+You can trade Uber’s shares in two ways with IG:

 Uber listed on the New York Stock Exchange (NYSE) on 10 May 2019.